 How to Join

 Membership in the KSU Tellers requires an audition and successful completion of TPS 1600 Introduction to Performance Studies.
 Auditions are held in the beginning of the Fall Semester.
 If you are cast you must register for TPS 4010 Storytelling Practicum.
-This is a two credit hour course that may be repeated over several semesters for up to six hours.
-For more information contact Dr. Charles Parrott in Wilson 220 or by e-mail at firstname.lastname@example.org.
+This is a two-credit hour course that may be repeated for up to six hours of course credit.
+For more information contact Dr. Charles Parrott in Wilson 220 or by e-mail at email@example.com.

 Performances at KSU